Skip to Content

 The Broad Fire: Malibu

-• According to the NWS in Los Angeles, conditions near the fire are currently showing North-Northwest wind gusts up to 51 mph and humidity at 11%.
+• According to the NWS in Los Angeles, conditions at the time of the fire showed North-Northwest wind gusts up to 51 mph and humidity at 11%.

 A “critical” level 2 of 3 risk for fire weather conditions is in effect in Northern California and much of Southern California.